Skip to main content

 Diaze (the 12 year old kid here) and I are adding F2 skip paths to the QSO maps from Project TouCans.
 One point of the project is to give us us an opportunity for Diaze to learn Python.
 Another point is to better visualize what the radio is doing with real-time data—within a 7 minute window—about the F2 layer!
 I'll talk more about unschooling and learning Python in another post, for now, here are some of the results we're seeing!

 Yesterday I made a single QSO to VE7ZD in Canada.
-Mapping it with our new code additions I can see that the radio did it's usual thing of hitting the stations in the Bay area first.
+I mapped out all the reverse beacon network spots for KD0FNR as well as the QSO using our new code additions.
+I can see that the radio did it's usual thing of hitting the stations in the Bay area first.
 Stanford led the way

 The map immediately brings up a good question.
 What do we do for ground wave comms?
 Another good question is, are they always ground wave, or are some of them veritical incidence skywave?
 I believe Stanford is mostly ground wave because moving the antenna a bit in the backyard turns W6YX off for us, but anyway.